Tijana0/CCL1/diary.md

 Today I did the final touches on my game, including fixing a few small things, and some minor adjustments/changes.

 23.01:
-I fifnished my game yesterday, so today I prepared for tomorrows presentation.
+I finished my game yesterday, so today I prepared for tomorrows presentation.

 24.01:
 Presentation day!